 Another thing to keep in mind with all 360 cameras is that stitching will be less accurate underwater due to light refraction.
 Images underwater are magnified and distorted, which makes 360 video stitching more difficult than on land.

-For seamless 360 video stitching underwater, you can use the Dive Case for ONE X2 and ONE R, which has domes that are specifically designed to combat refraction.
-Another option for ONE X2 is the Premium Lens Guards, which can be used to shoot in Steady Cam mode underwater (non-360).
+For seamless 360 video stitching underwater, you can use the Dive Case for X3 and RS, which has domes that are specifically designed to combat refraction.

 360 Video Exposure and Color Differences

 When shooting 360 video, it’s important to manage exposure so that you don’t get color differences between the lenses.
 In most situations, the Auto exposure setting is the best option to keep exposure balanced.

 One situation where Auto might not be best is if you use the camera in a chest mount or similar, where one of the lenses is close to your body.
 In this case, you’ll likely get a better result using Isolated Exposure.